cathalmccabe/AWS-F1-Developer-Labs/SETUP.md

 The instance you just started is preconfigured with remote desktop protocol (RDP) services.

-1. From your local machine, start a remote desktop protocol client
+1. From your local machine, start a remote desktop protocol client **_IMPORTANT_**: Before connecting, set your remote desktop client to use **24-bit for color depth** (on Windows: In the bottom-left corner of connection prompt, click Options, then select the Display tab and set Colors to True Colors (24 bit))
     - On Windows: press the Windows key and type "remote desktop".
       - You should see the "Remote Desktop Connection" in the list of programs.
       - Alternatively you can also simply type `mstsc.exe` in the Windows run prompt.
     - On Linux: RDP clients such a Remmina or Vinagre are suitable.
     - On macOS: use the Microsoft Remote Desktop from the Mac App Store.

-1. **_IMPORTANT_**: Before connecting, set your remote desktop client to use **24-bit for color depth**
-    - On Windows: In the bottom-left corner of connection prompt, click Options, then select the Display tab and set Colors to True Colors (24 bit)

 1. In the RDP client, enter the **IPv4 Public IP** of your instance.